sunjinbo/sunjinbo/README.md

 - 👋 Hi, I’m @sunjinbo, living in Beijing, and do coding nearly 2 decades, especially familiar with Java/C#/C++ programming.
 - 🌱 I’m currently interesting Mobile Dev, Graphic/OpenGL, machine learning and multimedia etc.
-- 💞️ Github is a great site for developers to collaboratively work on code, hopefully I can meet some friends at here.
+- 💞️ Github is a great site for developers to collaboratively work on code, hopefully I can meet some new friends at here.
 - 📫 How to reach me?
 Send e-mail via sunjinbo@outlook.com

 <!---